 In order to be appointed a person must have sufficient knowledge in the discipline of the course to interpret the course material, competency in oral and written English, and willingness to undertake some specific course designation training sessions.
 Students interested in Teaching Assistant or Tutor-Marker positions should inquire about training sessions.

 Students must complete and submit the TA/TM application form by the posted deadline to be considered for a position.

-All positions are contingent on enrollment and budgetary approval.
+- All TA/TM positions are dependent on course enrollments and are subject to budgetary approval.